Classical Greece Greek Islands Cruise Greek Islands and Turkey all in one.

 Then on to the island of Patmos, a small Greek island in the Aegean Sea.
 Patmos is a destination for Christian pilgrimage.
 Participating in the optional tour, you will have the opportunity to visit the Monastery & the Grotto (the Cave of the Apocalypse) of St. John, where he lived and recorded the Book of Revelation.

 Today we visit the magnificent island of the roses, Knights and Butterflies.
 Rhodes was famous worldwide for the Colossus of Rhodes, one of the Seven Wonders of the Ancient World.
 The medieval Old Town of the City of Rhodes has been declared a World Heritage Site.
 Today, it is one of the most popular tourist destinations in Europe.

-We will spend this morning to explore this beautiful city, the capital of Crete, the largest of the Greek islands.
+We will spend this morning exploring this beautiful city, the capital of Crete, the largest of the Greek islands.
 Archaeological treasures, magnificent ruins and museums, glorious beaches and fabulous restaurants make Crete a complete vacation spot.

 The optional panoramic tour will show you a big part of the island and the town of Oia

 Return to the port of Piraeus early in the morning.
 Breakfast on board, disembark and transfer to airport for return flight.
 End of your Classical Greece Greek Islands cruise vacation.